korenandr/flixtube/docs/aws-eks-launch-guide.md

    videos-uploader-6dc5b8c4dc-cth4h         1/1     Running   0          2m48s
    ```

-6. Check your external ip address.
+7. Check your external ip address.

     ```bash
-    kubectl describe ingress -n flixtube
+    kubectl describe ingress
     ```

-7. Point your browser at that ip address http://<your external ip address>
+8. Wait about 10 minutes until DNS records will be updated.
+Than point your browser at that ip address http://<your external ip address>

 ## Clean up